cloudposse/atmos/website/docs/reference/alternatives.md

 https://magefile.org/

-Mage is a make/rake-like build tool using native Golang and plain-old go functions.
-Mage then automatically provides a CLI to cll them as Makefile-like runnable targets.
+Mage is a make/rake-like build tool using native Golang and plain-old `Go` functions.
+Mage then automatically provides a CLI to call them as Makefile-like runnable targets.

 ## Gotask / Taskfile